Situated along Iceland’s rugged north coast, Skjálfandi Bay is a haven for wildlife

 Humpbacks usually arrive in the bay in April and now stay in large numbers until December.
 Known as the opportunists of the whale world, humpbacks feed on a variety of prey, from plankton to herring, capelin and even large fish such as cod.

 It is difficult to appreciate the true might of a blue whale.
 Up to 30 metres long and 200 tons.
 Their tongue weight more than an elephant, their heart is the size of a car and a child could crawl through their blood vessels.
 A true leviathan.
 Blue whales are unrivalled in the animal world, and we are privileged to share this planet with them.
 Despite this size, however, blue whales are notoriously difficult to watch, owing to their speed, shyness and reserved behaviour above water.
 If we know little about humpbacks, then we know next to nothing about blue whales.
 Where do they breed?
 Do they have social lives?
 Do they possess sophisticated communication?
 Of particular concern is their response to climate change- blue whales only feed on krill, which are particularly sensitive to water temperature.

 Blue whale sightings around Iceland have changed dramatically in recent years, and Skjálfandi Bay is now the best place to spot these gentle giants.
 Peak sightings occur at the end of June and beginning of July, corresponding to peak plankton and krill levels in the area.

 Once the most frequently sighted marine mammal in the bay, minke whales are now increasingly hard to find.
 Perhaps due to climate change altering the distribution of their prey, minke whale populations are rapidly declining around Icelandic coasts.
-Minke whales are also the main target of Icelandic whalers, who nowadays struggle to find whales to kill.
+Minke whales are also the main target of Icelandic whalers, who nowadays struggle to find whales to hunt.
 Without a doubt, these whales are worth more alive than dead.